Friedrich Welz: Rise during National Socialism

 Welz was a Nazi party member, joining officially in July 1938 with party number: 6 339 332.

-Immediately after the Anscluss of Austria with Hitler's Third Reich in 1938, Austria's Jews were persecuted and their property transferred to non-Jews.
+Immediately after the Anschluss of Austria with Hitler's Third Reich in 1938, Austria's Jews were persecuted and their property transferred to non-Jews.
 Welz's career blossomed.
 In April 1938, Welz took over the Würthle Gallery in Vienna, whose Jewish art dealer, Lea Bondi-Jaray, had been forced to transfer to a non-Jewish owner on April 3, 1938, in "Aryanization".